 - Idris Elba, Beyoncé Knowles, Ali Larter, Bruce McGill, Jerry O'Connell

 - Release Date

-Any sense of danger is almost nonexistent, because we’re already sure of how the movie will inevitably play out.
+Any sense of danger is almost nonexistent because we’re already sure of how the movie will inevitably play out.
 The actors do little to misdirect our anticipation, though each gives a believable performance.
-Elba has towering presence as a male lead and evokes the necessary everyman quality required to generate sympathy.
-Beyoncé makes a fine strong-willed wife, but her casting also removes any fear that Derek might cheat on her character, because after all, what husband would cheat with Beyoncé waiting at home?
+Elba has a towering presence as a male lead and evokes the necessary everyman quality required to generate sympathy.
+Beyoncé makes a fine, strong-willed wife, but her casting also removes any fear that Derek might cheat on her character, because, after all, what husband would cheat with Beyoncé waiting at home?
 And though Larter is no Glenn Close, the glint of madness in her eyes is effective.